Zoom & Blackboard

 - Ask students to introduce when they comment (e.g. “Hi, this is *name* speaking).
 Sometimes a student might be unable to tell who is speaking.
 This is a great way of promoting community in your sessions.

-- Share the invitation to the Zoom meeting link and phone number via Canvas Announcements.
+- Share the invitation to the Zoom meeting link and phone number via Blackboard Announcements.
 This can be found from the invitation details or Copy Invitation prompt with your meeting.
 You can also find it in your meeting dashboard.
 This will help your students join or re-join easily.

 - Encourage breaks during longer classes or sessions.
 It can be difficult to find a natural breakpoint for longer sessions.
 Make sure to design that into your sessions.
 Ask students how they are doing and take a quick poll using meeting reactions.